LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 $ pip install python-snap7==1.3
 ```

-If the Attack script connects to the RTU, you will see the following log from the victim machine:
+When the script successfully connects to the RTU, the victim machine logs will display the following:

 ![](img/s_18.png)

+` Figure-18 : FDI attack script execition log, version v_0.1.4 (2025)`

 ##### Attack Step 4: Verify the Impact of the FDI Attack

-When the FDI attack happening, from the blue team, then can observe below effects.
+The blue team can observe the following effects during and after the attack:

-**Monitor HMI for Alerts:**

-After the attack script has been running, check if the HMI displays a red alert, indicating that it has detected abnormal voltage values:
+- **Monitor HMI for Alerts** : After the attack script has been running, the power grid SCADA-HMI displays red alerts indicating abnormal voltage values:

 ![](img/s_19.png)

-**Observe Circuit Protection Mechanism Activation:**

-When the circuit protection mechanism activates, check the logs from the HMI UI Log text field about the action :
+` Figure-19 : Alert detection diplay on SCADA-HMI, version v_0.1.4 (2025)`

+- **Observe Circuit Protection Mechanism Activation** :  After continuous detect the  abnormal voltage values 3 times, the circuit protection mechanism triggers, cutting off power.
+The HMI logs the protective action in its UI log:

 ![](img/s_20.png)

-**Inspect the Power Grid Physical Simulator:**
+` Figure-20 : Circuit Protection Mechanism Activation Log display, version v_0.1.4 (2025)`

-Switch to the Power Grid physical simulator (`10.107.[ team_nr ].09.7`).
-Verify that the circuit breaker `Railway-SW` has been turned off and the current has dropped to `0.0 A`:
+**Inspect the Power Grid Physical Simulator** : The circuit breaker for the railway system (`Railway-SW`) switches off, and the current drops to `0.0 A` as shown below

 ![](img/s_21.png)

+` Figure-21 : Power cut off on Power Grid Physical World simulator, version v_0.1.4 (2025)`

-**Check Railway System Simulator for Power Failure:**
+**Check Railway System Simulator for Power Failure**  : The railway system physical simulator shows that power has failed, completing the scenario (As shown below)

-Lastly, observe the Railway system physical simulator.
-You should see that the railway system has experienced a power failure, as shown below:

 ![](img/s_22.png)

-Then the power outage attack has happened.
+` Figure-22 : Power outage attack happens on the Railway physical world simulator, version v_0.1.4 (2025)`

+At this point, the FDI attack successfully demonstrates its ability to disrupt critical infrastructure by manipulating RTU data and triggering protection mechanisms.

 ------

+### MITRE CWE Matching and ATT&CK Mapping

+#### MITRE CWE(Common Weakness Enumeration) Matching